suffolklibraries/sljekyll/coronavirus/index.md

 layout: default
 title: Suffolk Libraries and coronavirus
 breadcrumb: home
-callout-text: "All libraries remain open, although all events have been postponed.
+callout-text: "All events and activities have been postponed.
 The Home Library Service has been suspended until further notice."
 featured: true
 featured-image: /images/coronavirus/coronavirus.jpg